OpenCAPI/libocxl/afutests/memcpy/README.md

         -A            Run the atomic compare and swap test -a            Run the increment test
         -d <device>   Use this capi card
-        -i            Send an interrupt after copy
+        -I            Initialize the destination buffer after each loop -i            Send an interrupt after copy
-        -l <loops>    Run this number of memcpy loops (default 1) -p <procs>    Fork this number of processes (default 1) -p 0          Use the maximum number of processes permitted by the AFU -r            Reallocate the destination buffer in between 2 loops -s <bufsize>  Copy this number of bytes (default 2048) -t <timeout>  Seconds to wait for the AFU to signal completion
+        -l <loops>    Run this number of memcpy loops (default 1) -p <procs>    Fork this number of processes (default 1) -p 0          Use the maximum number of processes permitted by the AFU -r            Reallocate the destination buffer in between 2 loops -S            Operate on shared memory
+        -s <bufsize>  Copy this number of bytes (default 2048) -t <timeout>  Seconds to wait for the AFU to signal completion
 ```